CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning: Background and Related Works

 \textbf{Data valuation}.
 Data valuation aims to quantitatively analyze the impact of training data on the performance of machine learning models, particularly deep neural networks.
 Determining the value of data can facilitate tasks such as data selection \citep{wang2024rethinking}, acquisition\citep{Mazumder2023dataperf}, and trading\citep{wang2024economic}.
 Since the performance of machine learning models is derived from the collective contribution of all data points, a fair data valuation algorithm is essential to accurately attribute each data point's contribution to the model's performance.

 A milestone in data valuation research is the Data Shapley algorithm developed by \citet{zou2019datashapley}.
-Data Shapley builds upon the Shapley value formula by treating all data in the training dataset as players in a cooperative game of "training the model together". $U(S)$ represents the accuracy achieved by training the model on dataset subset $S$.
+Data Shapley builds upon the Shapley value formula by treating all data in the training dataset as players in a cooperative game of ``training the model together". $U(S)$ represents the accuracy achieved by training the model on dataset subset $S$.
 Consequently, the Shapley value computed for each data point serves as an indication of its contribution to model performance.
-Data points with lower values are considered more likely to be harmful, while those with higher values are deemed to be lacking in the model's representation.
-Removing low-value data points or acquiring more high-value data points can lead to improved model accuracy, a hypothesis supported by related experiments.
+Data points with lower values are considered more likely to be harmful, while those with higher values are deemed to be lacking in the dataset.
+Removing low-value or acquiring more high-value data can improve accuracy.
 Following Data Shapley, several subsequent have been proposed.

-KNN Shapley\citep{jia2019knn} focus on the Shapley value of the k-nearest neighbors algorithm, proposing the closed-form expression of the Shapley value of the KNN scenario, notably improving computational efficiency to $\mathcal{O}(\sqrt{n} \log(n)^2)$.

-Beta Shapley \citep{kwon2022beta} was developed to address an issue identified in Data Shapley regarding the uniform weight allocation for sets with different cardinalities.
-By relaxing the efficiency axiom in the Shapley value and utilizing a beta distribution to characterize the weights of sets of different cardinalities, Beta Shapley performs better than Data Shapley in tasks such as detecting mislabeled training data.

-Data Banzhaf \citep{jia2023banzhaf} aims to mitigate the noise introduced by stochastic gradient algorithms on model accuracy (i.e., utility function) during the model training process.
-Banzhaf value has also been demonstrated to be the most robust solution concept among all semi-values (i.e., Shapley values without Efficiency restrictions) in the presence of noise in the utility function.
-Therefore, Data Banzhaf is well-suited for evaluating training data in deep learning scenarios.

-Additionally, there has been a surge in work on machine learning systems that utilize Shapley values to compute data values \citep{karla2024data}.
-All these studies utilize the Shapley value or its variants as their theoretical foundation because it is widely acknowledged in cooperative game theory as the fairest method for allocating contributions \citep{algaba2019handbook}.
+KNN Shapley \citep{jia2019knn} focuses on the Shapley value for k-nearest neighbors, offering a closed-form solution that improves computational efficiency to $\mathcal{O}(\sqrt{n} \log(n)^2)$.
+Beta Shapley \citep{kwon2022beta} addresses the uniform weighting issue in Data Shapley by relaxing the efficiency axiom and using a beta distribution, improving performance in tasks like mislabeled data detection.
+Data Banzhaf \citep{jia2023banzhaf} reduces noise in model training by utilizing the Banzhaf value, shown to be robust in noisy environments.
+LAVA \citep{Just2023LAVA} developed a proxy for validation performance, enabling the evaluation of data in a manner that is agnostic to the learning algorithms.
+DVRL \citep{kwon2023dataoob} and Data-OOB \citep{yoon2020data} utilize reinforcement learning and out-of-bag estimation, respectively, to assess data values.